auth0/docs/articles/integrations/aws-api-gateway/part-1.md

 ![](/media/articles/integrations/aws-api-gateway/part-1/select-role-type.png)

-On the Attach Policy screen, skip this by clicking **Next Step**.
-Review the information you provided.
+On the Attach Policy screen, skip this step by clicking **Next Step**.
+At this point, review the information you provided.
 If all looks correct, click **Create Role**.
 When finished, you should see your role listed on the IAM homepage.

 ![](/media/articles/integrations/aws-api-gateway/part-1/iam-roles-list.png)